AriFordsham/GHCWiki/building/using.md

 ```

 Note that the first command above takes you to the `ghc` subdirectory of the source tree, not into the source tree (which is also named `ghc` if you did a `git clone`).
 So if you did a `git clone` from your home directory, you'll be in `~/ghc/ghc/`, not `~/ghc/`.
-Many of the compiler-building `make` invocations must be performed from this subdirectory, not from the root of the source tree.
+Many of the compiler-building `make` commands must be performed from this subdirectory, not from the root of the source tree.

 This will bring the stage 2 compiler up to date only.
 Setting `stage=2` has the effect of disabling all the
 rules that build the stage 1 compiler, so the build system will ignore the fact that the stage 1 compiler is also out of date, and hence all the libraries are also potentially out of date.
-If you did `make`
+If you just did `make`
 from the top-level, all of these dependencies would be taken into
 account, and a lot of rebuilding would probably ensue.
 There's another target
 that takes an even quicker shortcut: